 With the help of excellent teachers and gifted book-making professionals, we publish select student work created in the Bureau of Fearless Ideas workshops and during our publishing projects.
 Our anthologies are on sale in our store and online.
-We also have an online literary journal.
 All proceeds from the sale of books (and space travel supplies) go to fund our programs.

 What to Read in the Rain 2017